Green brands: Packaging

 In the case of consumer brands, packaging can be a key element in communicating a green brand.
 This is because packaging communicates information to the consumer at the point-of-sale, and because of the environmental impact of the packaging itself.

 Companies may claim sustainable packaging, recycled and/or recyclable material, or reduce excess packaging.
-Packaging is of especially high brand importance when the packaging is part of the aesthetic appeal of the product and brand, as in the case of the cosmetics and toiletries sector.
-Packaging material may have to not only reinforce environmental credentials, but also communicate the high-quality and luxury image of the brand.
+Packaging is of especially high importance of the product and brand.
+Packaging material may have environmental credentials.

 Advertisement and marketing standards concerns

-In Europe concerns have been raised that consumers might be confused or mislead as a result of a recent increase in green brands.
+In Europe concerns have been raised about inauthenticity as a result of a recent increase in green brands.
 Because green brands can add a unique selling point there is little consistency from brand to brand.
-In the food and drinks industry it has been observed that companies are reluctant to use existing and widely recognised green logos, such as the mobius loop, because using their own makes the brand more easily distinguishable for the consumer.
+In the food and drinks industry it has been observed that companies prefer their own logo because it makes the brand more easily seen for the consumer.

-In Britain, the Advertising Standards Authority (ASA) warned consumers in mid-2007, that some "green" claims might not be authentic.
-The ASA stated that green claims have become noticeably more prevalent in advertisement, and has investigated and upheld several complaints regarding "unsubstantiated environmental claims".
+In Britain, the Advertising Standards Authority (ASA) warned consumers in mid-2007 about inauthenticity.
+The ASA discovered "unsubstantiated environmental claims".
 The ASA Director General has stated that "the ASA needs to see robust evidence to back up any eco-friendly claims".

 The ASA in Britain has also raised concerns that as awareness about climate change increase among consumers, the cases of unsubstantiated carbon claims (e.g. carbon emissions and carbon neutral claims) rises.
 The ASA has upheld a number of complaints against energy companies, including Scottish and Southern Energy car manufacturers, including Toyota, Lexus and Volkswagen, and airlines, including EasyJet, for misleading claims regarding carbon emissions and carbon neutrality.

 Recent cases before the British ASA involved environmental claims such as "local".
-In December 2006 for example the ASA upheld a complaint against Tesco, where the company advertised British products as "local", which the ASA ruled to be misleading because in this particular case the consumers were likely to interpret “local” as referring to their immediate surrounding region.
+In December 2006 for example the ASA heard a complaint against Tesco, where the company advertised British products as "local".